DCS-training/IntroNetworkAnalysis/README.md

 - 15:30-15:50 Introduction to preparing data for Gephi in Excel
 - 15:50-16:00 Q&A and wrapping up

-**Session 2: 1 April 2025**
+**Session 2: 13 October 2025**

-- 14:00-14:30 Export and save Gephi's networks
+- 14:00-14:10 Export and save Gephi's networks
+- 14:20-15:00 Introduction to the uses of OpenRefine and Generative AI in preparing a Gephi datatset
-- 14:30-14:40 Introduction to CBDB and Gephi’s plugins (GeoLayout and ExportToEarth)
+- 15:00-15:10 Introduction to Gephi’s plugins (GeoLayout and ExportToEarth)
-- 14:40-15:10 Hands-on experience of Gephi’s plugins
+- 15:10-15:20 Hands-on experience of Gephi’s plugins
-- 15:10-15:20 Break
+- 15:20-15:30 Break
-- 15:20-15:50 Round of presentations by attendees for their own project and guidance on building their own dataset
+- 15:30-15:50 Round of presentations by attendees for their own project and guidance on building their own dataset
 - 15:50-16:00 Q&A and wrapping up

-**Session 3: 8 April 2025**
+**Session 3: 20 October 2025**

 - Attendees apply their own dataset in Gephi
+- Continue the conservation of the previous topics

 ## License